-Tip 7 – THINK!
-Protect children – be a ChildSafe traveler.
+Tip 7 – Protect children – be a ChildSafe traveller.

 ChildSafe raises awareness about how you can help children during your trip.
 It also trains and certifies many businesses in the tourism industry (such as hotels, travel agencies, restaurants, and taxi services) to actively protect children.